MetOffice/simulation-systems/source/FurtherDetails/dos_donts.rst

 -------------

 **Do not merge ``main`` into your branch** during the development process.
-To aid scientific evaluation changes should be kept in standalone branches based on the last stable version.
+To aid scientific evaluation, changes should be kept in standalone branches based on the last stable version.

 When your change is ready for Code Review, we then suggest merging in ``main``